 The first situation occurred in 1968.
 At this time, the Philadelphia Mint was responsible for making the Proof dies, which would be shipped to San Francisco to be used in production.
 At least one die was sent lacking the mint mark.
 Only a small number of dimes were struck with the die and released before the mistake was discovered.
 The issue is rare with only 12 to 14 examples known across all grades.

-Two years later in 1970, more proof Roosevelt Dimes were struck without a mint mark.
-This time production from an entire die pair was released before discovery, resulting in an approximate mintage of 2,200 of the 1970 “No S” Proof Roosevelt Dimes.
+Two years later in 1970, a similar situation occurred and more Proof Roosevelt Dimes were struck without a mint mark.
+This time production from an entire die pair was produced and released before discovery, resulting in an approximate mintage of 2,200 pieces.